 The Metropolitan Museum of Art offers internship opportunities for college and graduate students interested in careers in art museums.
-Based upon their academic training and interests, as well as the availability of projects, interns work in one of the Metropolitan's departments—curatorial, education, conservation, administration, or library.
+Based upon their academic training and interests, as well as the availability of projects, interns work in one of the Metropolitan's administrative areas—curatorial, education, conservation, administration, or library.
 Most projects require a strong knowledge of art history.
 Applicants of diverse backgrounds are encouraged to apply.
 Internships for High School Students are also available.

-This nine-week internship is awarded each summer to eight college students who are interested in art and museum careers, enjoy working with children, and have an interest in medieval art.
+This nine-week paid internship is awarded each summer to eight college students who are interested in art and museum careers, enjoy working with children, and have an interest in medieval art.

 Information about program eligibility, deadlines, interviews, notification, housing, and other application-related questions.